 Infernal Devices by K.W.
 Jeter

 The man who came up with the name “steampunk” returned to the genre with Infernal Devices, a novel set in Victorian England featuring all of the things that make the subgenre so appealing.
 The story centers around a strange device that allows people to see into the future but doesn’t allow time travel.
-The result is a strange culture clash, with modern vernacular being used in the England of the 19th century where the story takes place.
+The result is a strange cultural clash, with modern vernacular being used in England in the 19th century where the story takes place.

 As if that wasn’t interesting enough, there are also fish people.
 Infernal Devices was originally a standalone novel when it was released in 1987, but it has since become a trilogy, as Jeter released two more books in the series in 2013 and 2017, more than 25 years after the original.